arangodb/docs/3.5/hot-backup-restore-introduction.md

 The above quite precisely describes the tasks in a single instance installation and could technically finish in under a millisecond.
-The unknown factor above is of course, when the backup process is able to obtain the write transaction lock.
+The unknown factor above is of course, when the hot backup process is able to obtain the write transaction lock.

 When considering the ArangoDB cluster two more steps need to integrate while others just become slightly more exciting.
-On the coordinator tasked with the backup the following is done:
+On the coordinator tasked with the hot backup the following is done:

-- Using the agency, make sure that no two backups collide.
+- Using the agency, make sure that no two hot backups collide.
 - Obtain a dump of the Agency's `Plan` key.
 - Stop all write access to the **entire cluster** installation using a global write transaction lock, this amounts to get each local write